 To redress the balance of the number of articles about working mum’s guilt vs working dad’s guilt, I wanted to share what triggers guilt for the working or business mum.
-These are comments and thoughts from mums all over the country in The Confident Mother.
+These are comments and thoughts from mums all over the country.

 - “Working too much and juggling work/ home life balance, but the need to earn money to provide too.
 Now guilt between making sure both children’s needs are met (time spent with both) as the age gap is larger so often the same activity doesn’t suit both kiddies.
 Guilt for the husband who has to put up with me!
 Lol”.
 Mum of two, aged 6 and 1.